smoeding/puppet-sendmail/README.md

 ##### `port`

 The port used by the daemon.
-This can be either a numeric port number or a service name like `smtp` for port 25.
+This can be either a numeric port number or a service name like `smtp` for port 25 or `submission` for port 587.

 ##### `children`